noahehall/theBookOfNoah/0current/hashicorp/vagrant.md

 ### terminilogy

 - vagrant boxes: the base img/starting point of a development environment; used to clone a virtual environment instead of creating one from scratch
-  - stored globally for hte current user
+  - stored globally for the current user
   - each project uses an initial box to clone from, and never modifies the actual base image (thus their respective guest machines stay isolated)
-  -
 - vagrant providers:

 ### important files & locations